warlord500/Attack-of-the-Unidead/README.md

 ## Linking the engine into Visual Studio

+> If you aren't using Visual Studio 2017, this may not work.
+Upgrading to Visual Studio 2017 is highly recommended.
+Any 'p1' and 'p2' mismatch is likely due to having a wrong Visual Studio version.

 After creating your project, right click it and select properties.
 Make sure your configuration is in "All Configurations" before continuing
 ```